deniskyashif/blog/content/posts/2019-02-17-implementing-a-regex-engine.md

 We'll describe an implementation by [Ken Thompson](https://en.wikipedia.org/wiki/Ken_Thompson) presented in his paper _Regular Expression Search Algorithm_ (1968).

-To compule a regular expression _R_ to an NFA we first need to parse _R_ into its constituent subexpressions.
+To compile a regular expression _R_ to an NFA we first need to parse _R_ into its constituent subexpressions.
 The rules for constructing an NFA can be split into two parts:

 1) **Base** rules for handling subexpressions with no operators.
 2) **Inductive** rules for constructing larger NFAs from the smaller NFAs by applying the operators.